adl-whd/web-app/README.md

 **The Challenges/Difficulties in developing the application**

+   **Nasreen**
 1. I find the database part to be the most challenging, especially when the submitted data doesn't always get stored correctly in the phpMyAdmin tables.
-(Nasreen)

    **Nur Amira Nabila**
 1. has problem connected page with sidebar. having a hard time to merge layout page with sidebar layout